How to Plan Your Retirement Income

 Estimate Your Expenses

-To help understand your expenses, we first recommend outlining your current costs of living—for example:
+To help understand your expenses, we recommend first outlining your current costs of living.
+For example

 • Your monthly grocery bill